brave/qa-resources/bc-wikitemplate.md

 ### PDF

 - [ ] Test that you can print a PDF
-- [ ] Test that PDF is loaded over https at https://basicattentiontoken.org/BasicAttentionTokenWhitePaper-4.pdf
+- [ ] Test that PDF is loaded over HTTPS at https://basicattentiontoken.org/BasicAttentionTokenWhitePaper-4.pdf
-- [ ] Test that PDF is loaded over http at http://www.pdf995.com/samples/pdf.pdf
+- [ ] Test that PDF is loaded over HTTP at http://www.pdf995.com/samples/pdf.pdf

 ### Widevine